MASS: Motion-Aware Spatial-Temporal Grounding for Physics Reasoning and Comprehension in Vision-Language Models: Related Work

 \section{Related Work}

-\textbf{Physical Reasoning and Abnormality Detection in Videos:} With the rise of AIGC video generation, abnormalities such as prompt misalignment and violations of physics or commonsense remain prevalent across models from LaVIE~\cite{wang2025lavie}, SORA~\cite{brooks2024video}, and CogVideoX~\cite{yang2024cogvideox} to newer systems like VEO3~\cite{veo3}, Wan2.2~\cite{wan2025}, and COSMOS~\cite{agarwal2025cosmos}.
-Detecting and reducing these issues has become a major area of research.
-Early work such as VideoScore~\cite{he2024videoscore} trained synthetic evaluators aligned with human judgment to assess abnormalities, while large benchmarks~\cite{li2025worldmodelbench, qin2024worldsimbench, motamed2025generative, chow2025physbench, li2025videohallu, zhang2025morpheus} provide annotated data for physics and commonsense reasoning.
-WorldScore~\cite{duan2025worldscore} offers unified evaluation across controllability, quality, and dynamics, and CRAVE~\cite{sun2025content} supports content-rich assessment using text–temporal fusion and motion-fidelity modeling.
-Recent efforts aim at mitigation via prompt engineering or external physical cues: \cite{kang2024far} uses physics-based features, PhyT2V~\cite{xue2025phyt2v} applies chain-of-thought reasoning, and VideoPhy-2~\cite{bansal2025videophy} provides action-centric evaluation with corresponding fixes.
-TRAVL~\cite{motamed2025travl} enhances motion-aware physical plausibility judgment, offering a unified framework for improving physical realism.
-Despite this progress, physical and commonsense abnormalities remain challenging, and our approach addresses this persistent gap.
+\textbf{Physical Reasoning and Abnormality Detection in Videos:} Despite rapid progress in AIGC video generation, generated videos still often contain prompt mismatches and violations of physics or commonsense, from earlier models such as LaVIE~\cite{wang2025lavie}, SORA~\cite{brooks2024video}, and CogVideoX~\cite{yang2024cogvideox} to more recent systems including VEO3~\cite{veo3}, Wan2.2~\cite{wan2025}, and COSMOS~\cite{agarwal2025cosmos}.
+This has motivated growing work on abnormality evaluation and mitigation.
+VideoScore~\cite{he2024videoscore} trains synthetic evaluators aligned with human judgment, while recent benchmarks~\cite{li2025worldmodelbench, qin2024worldsimbench, motamed2025generative, chow2025physbench, li2025videohallu, zhang2025morpheus} support systematic evaluation of physics and commonsense reasoning.
+WorldScore~\cite{duan2025worldscore} provides a unified protocol over controllability, quality, and dynamics, and CRAVE~\cite{sun2025content} studies content-rich assessment through text--temporal fusion and motion-fidelity modeling.
+On the mitigation side, prior work has explored physics-based cues~\cite{kang2024far}, chain-of-thought reasoning in PhyT2V~\cite{xue2025phyt2v}, action-centric evaluation and correction in VideoPhy-2~\cite{bansal2025videophy}, and motion-aware plausibility judgment in TRAVL~\cite{motamed2025travl}.
+Still, reliably identifying and addressing physical and commonsense failures remains an open challenge.